 The breadth of the Reality Kernel: the same formalism across many physical bodies, compositions, and mathematical readings.

 Only the digital projector-camera Truth Beam is demonstrated and recomputable.
-The other embodiments named here are not built systems.
-They are enabled descriptions, published in Filing 1 as part of the research project, and only the basic physical apparatus has been explored so far, to a limited extent.
-Their physical envelope is still being characterised.
+The other embodiments named here are described and enabled in Filing 1 (Description PDF) as part of the research project - not a claim of demonstration.
+The basic physical apparatus has been explored so far to a limited extent, and their physical envelope is still being characterised.

 The reactor is the optional physical medium that can sit in the kernel's path.
 When present, it receives an emitted pattern and produces a response, which is then fed back into later emission.
 It is not one device.
 It is a family of possible embodiments.

 The bench anchor uses a sealed fluorescent or scattering medium.
-Filing 1 also gives, as non-limiting examples, a CRT or phosphor analogue-memory reactor, a spatial light modulator and scattering media, fibre-delay loops, acoustic or cymatic reactors, phase-change and metasurface media, spiking-photonic integrated circuits, and degenerate cases where the detector or the emitter is itself the reactor.
+Filing 1 also gives, as non-limiting examples, a CRT or phosphor analogue-memory reactor, a spatial light modulator and scattering media, fibre-delay loops, acoustic or cymatic reactors, phase-change and metasurface media, spiking-photonic integrated circuits, and degenerate cases where the detector or the emitter is itself the reactor (expanded below).

 The kernel formalism is identical across these cases.
 Only the physical substrate changes.